03 Feb Best Side Hustles :: Work At Home Jobs

 Most of my $100 budget is usually spent on ads, which help me validate or invalidate my ideas.
 There’s a bunch of interesting stuff you can do to experiment with Facebook and Google ads if you don’t mind spending a little money.
 I’m talking like $20 per ad test.
 You can learn a ton about what people like and don’t like with $20 worth of ads.

 If I get a favorable response to my ads (which drive visitors to my website), I’ll continue.
 If I don’t get a favorable response, I either adjust my approach or abandon it altogether.
-The tools I use to test ideas are Facebook and Google ads, a WordPress site, Sumo tools (they’re the best!) and Google Analytics.
+The tools I use to test ideas are Facebook and Google ads, a WordPress site and Google Analytics.
 That’s it.

 Does a similar product or service exist?